 The other photos are of events that we call "Scrap Your Scale."
 In one, I am cheering someone on and in the other, I'm showing off a scale that I have scrapped.
 In these events (once aired on local news) we gather groups of people to destroy their scale; symbolically destroying the power that the scale has over them.

 My career helping people began as a youth director in a Methodist church after earning an undergraduate degree in psychology.
 I realized quickly that I wasn’t equipped to help with many of the problems that the members in my youth group encountered.
 I became inspired to learn more about helping people both spiritually and psychologically.

 I headed to Georgia State University for a Master’s degree in Counseling, and simultaneously attended the Psychological Studies Institute for a diploma in Christian Counseling.
 I worked as a therapist for three years before deciding to go back to school for a doctorate in psychology.
 A strong interest in treating people with eating disorders led me to specialize in that area.

 When I graduated with my doctorate in 1993, I opened the Atlanta Center for Eating Disorders.
-The center grew to three locations in metro Atlanta before selling it to Walden Behavioral Care.
-I currently serve as Senior Director of Clinical Services for Walden where we offer IOP, PHP, and residential levels of care.
+The center grew to three locations in metro Atlanta before selling it in 2017.
 I am honored to have worked with thousands of individuals, couples and families struggling in some way with this devastating disorder.
 Over the years I have often been brought to tears – not by the sad stories, but by the courage and support my team and our clients have shared together.